 Sometimes, the way an egg is cooked might also affect its flavor.
 One study found that eggs of hens fed conventional feed vs those fed fish-oil-enriched feed tasted the same when scrambled, but not when boiled.
 The latter variety had an off-sulfur-like flavor (14).

 So, while various factors may affect the egg flavor, shell color is not one of them.
-However, when it comes to size, research suggests that brown eggs are heavier than white eggs and have more shells, more albumen (egg white), and less yolk (15).
+However, when it comes to size and weight, research suggests that brown eggs are heavier than white eggs and have more shells, more albumen (egg white), and less yolk (15).
 So it is ultimately as per your personal preference.

 Why Are Brown Eggs More Expensive?